 - To keep informed and current regarding the specific college and department

 - To acquire information for course scheduling, program planning, and graduation requirements

 - To seek academic and career information needed to meet educational goals

 - To become knowledgeable about University and college policies, procedures, rules, etc.

 - To be prepared with accurate and relevant materials when meeting with the adviser

 - To consult with the adviser at least once a semester

 What’s new in advising at Penn State?

-Penn State eLion is an expert-based, empirically grounded advising and information system delivered via the Internet.
+Penn State eLion is an expert-based, empirically grounded advising and information system delivered online.
 It was created to supplement student/adviser relationships and to engage students in interactive inquiry for informed educational planning.